chinhockyang/rawg_development/README.md

 ## MySQL Database Setup

 1. Create a schema named ```rawg``` in your local MySQL database server.
-2. Take not of the port number used for the server, and your username and password.
+2. Take note of the port number used for the server, and your username and password.
 3. Store the following ```MYSQL_CONNECTION_STRING="mysql+pymysql://<USERNAME>:<PASSWORD>@localhost:<PORT_NO>/rawg"``` in ```.env``` folder.

 ## Airflow Setup